tmtsoftware/esw/docs/src/main/sequencer/scripts/dsl/handlers.md

 ### onObserve

-This handler is used to handle an `Observe` command sent to this sequencer.
+This handler is used to handle an @extref[Observe](csw:csw/params/commands/Observe.html) command sent to this sequencer.
 The handler takes two parameters:

 1. **command name** which is matched against the sequence command sent, if the command name matches, corresponding block provided